chirari-7/multipurpose-bot/README.md

 # multipurpose-bot

-a multipurpose bot made with dbd.js!
+a multipurpose discord bot made with dbd.js!

 ### 💖 installation and setup